tsani/vtikz/README.md

 `tikzmultiframe` environment, two important macros are available:

  * `\f` gives the current frame number
- * `\fprogress` gives the progres of the animation as a fraction of the number of frames elapsed.
+ * `\fprogress` gives the progress of the animation as a fraction of the number of frames elapsed.

 Also, the `\fmax` macro will expand to the number of frames given as the